apify/apify-docs/docs/storage.md

 # Storage

-The Apify platform includes three storage types you can use both in your [actors]({{@link actors.md}}) and outside the Apify platform via [API](https://docs.apify.com/api/v2#/reference/key-value-stores), the Apify [software development kit (SDK)](https://sdk.apify.com) and Apify's [JavaScript API client](https://docs.apify.com/api/apify-client-js).
+The Apify platform includes three types of storage you can use both in your [actors]({{@link actors.md}}) and outside the Apify platform via [API](https://docs.apify.com/api/v2#/reference/key-value-stores), the Apify [software development kit (SDK)](https://sdk.apify.com) and Apify's [JavaScript API client](https://docs.apify.com/api/apify-client-js).

-This page contains brief introductions of the three types of storage Apify offers:
+This page contains a brief introduction of the three types of Apify Storage.

 * [Dataset](#dataset) - storage for sequential data objects
 * [Key-value store](#key-value-store) - storage for arbitrary data records like actor inputs
 * [Request queue](#request-queue) - a queue of URLs for your actors to visit

-You will then find [basic usage](#basic-usage) instances which are shared by all three types of storage.
+You will then find [basic usage](#basic-usage) information relating to all three types of storage.
 For example, how to manage your storages in the [Apify app](#apify-app), the basics of setting up the [Apify SDK](#apify-sdk) and
 [JavaScript API client](#javascript-api-client),
 and general information for using storages with the [Apify API](#apify-api).